chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/08-Iterators-And-Generators.md

 In this example, a `try-catch` block is wrapped around the second `yield` statement.
 While this `yield` executes without error, the error is thrown before any value can be assigned to `second`, so the `catch` block assigns it a value of six.
 Execution then flows to the next `yield` and returns nine.

-Notice that something interesting happened: the `throw()` method returned a result object just like the `next()` method.
-Because the error was caught inside the generator, code execution continued on to the next `yield` and returned the next value, `9`.
+<u>Notice that something interesting happened: the `throw()` method returned a result object just like the `next()` method.
+Because the error was caught inside the generator, code execution continued on to the next `yield` and returned the next value, `9</u>`.

-It helps to think of `next()` and `throw()` as both being instructions to the iterator.
-The `next()` method instructs the iterator to continue executing (possibly with a given value) and `throw()` instructs the iterator to continue executing by throwing an error.
+<u>**It helps to think of `next()` and `throw()` as both being instructions to the iterator.**</u> The `next()` method instructs the iterator to continue executing (possibly with a given value) and `throw()` instructs the iterator to continue executing by throwing an error.
 What happens after that point depends on the code inside the generator.

 The `next()` and `throw()` methods control execution inside an iterator when using `yield`, but you can also use the `return` statement.
 But `return` works a bit differently than it does in regular functions, as you will see in the next section.

 ### Generator Return Statements

 Since generators are functions, you can use the `return` statement both to exit early and  specify a return value for the last call to the `next()` method.
-In most examples in this chapter, the last call to `next()` on an iterator returns `undefined`, but you can specify an alternate value by using `return` as you would in any other function.
-In a generator, `return` indicates that all processing is done, so the `done` property is set to `true` and the value, if provided, becomes the `value` field.
+In most examples in this chapter, the last call to `next()` on an iterator returns `undefined`, but you can specify an alternate value by using `return` as you would in any other function. **In a generator, `return` indicates that all processing is done, so the `done` property is set to `true` and the value,** if provided, becomes the `value` field.
 Here's an example that simply exits early using `return`:

 ```js
 function *createIterator() {